Lady Gaga's dog walker posts first update since being shot in pet theft: 'I felt your healing support'

-Ryan Fischer, the dog walker shot during a robbery of two of singer Lady Gaga's French bulldogs last week, has posted an update from his Los Angeles hospital room.
-Fischer shared two photos, one of him looking unconscious, and one of him awake and sitting up.
+Ryan Fischer, the dog walker shot during a theft of two of singer Lady Gaga's French bulldogs last week, posted an update from his Los Angeles hospital room on Monday.
+Fischer shared two photos on Instagram, one of him looking unconscious, and one of him awake and sitting up.

 In the captions, Fischer discussed the shooting and called Gaga's dog Asia, who stayed with him as he lay bleeding, an "angel."